-2. Your computer saves the wireless password once you have entered it successfully so you don’t have to type it in every time you connect – if you have not had to use the password for years it is easy to forget it.
+2. Your computer saves the password once you have entered it successfully so you don’t have to type it in every time you connect – if you have not had to use it for years it is easy to forget it.

 How To Find A Wireless Password – If your router is from your broadband supplier and you never changed the settings, the wireless network name and password are often written somewhere on the router!
 Do first look all over the router to see if they are recorded there.

-There are 2 other ways to find out an existing wireless password:
+There are 2 other ways to find out an existing wifi password:

 Method 1.
-If you do have a Windows computer that connects OK to your existing wireless network
+If you do have a Windows computer that connects OK to your existing wifi network

 In this case, you have a laptop/PC that currently connects via wireless (because the password was previously saved in it) but you have forgotten the password and need to know it to add another device.